 Reference Rate Reform - In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform, which provides optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 The amendments in this ASU apply only to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
 While the Company currently does not have any hedging relationships, the Company's debt facilities incorporate LIBOR as the reference rate.
 Certain of these facilities mature prior to the phase out of LIBOR while others have provisions in place that provide for an alternative to LIBOR upon its phase out.
 If a facility is silent on a fall back, the transition will be governed by market approaches prevailing at the time.
 The ASU was effective immediately for all entities and expires after December 31, 2022.
-The Company is currently evaluating the effect this guidance will have on its consolidated financial statements.
+The Company's adoption of this ASU did not have an impact on the Company's financial condition, results of operations or financial statement disclosures.